JulesDELTEIL/TrantorEvolution/doc/map_handling.md

 - Resource densities and biome distribution

-- The dedicated thread responsible for managing map refills and biome logic
+- The dedicated code responsible for managing map refills and biome logic

 ## Error Handling